 Disc Golf Speed Ratings Explained

-What is Speed in Disc Golf?
+What Is Speed in Disc Golf?

-The Role of Rim Width
+The Role of Rim Width in Speed Ratings

 Moment of Inertia and Disc Performance

-Generate More Snap
+How to Generate More Snap

 Check out this image (source) for a visual illustration of generating snap: